Kamaladevi Chattopadhyay

 Kamaladevi Chattopadhyay (3 April 1903 – 29 October 1988) was an Indian social reformer.
 She worked for the promotion of Indian handicrafts, handlooms, and theatre in independent India to uplift the socio-economic standard of Indian women.
-She was the first woman in India to contest in elections from Madras Constituency, but lost.
+She was the first woman in India to contest elections from Madras Constituency, but lost.

 She headed the National School of Drama and Sangeet Natak Akademi.
 In 1974, she was awarded the Sangeet Natak Academy Fellowship, the highest honour conferred by the Sangeet Natak Academy, India's National Academy of Music, Dance & Drama.
-She was conferred with Padma Bhushan and Padma Vibhushan by Government of India in 1955 and 1987 respectively.
+The Government of India bestowed on her Padma Bhushan and Padma Vibhushan in 1955 and 1987, respectively.
 She is known as Hatkargha Maa for her works in handloom sector.

 Biography

 Early life

 Born in a Saraswat Brahmin family on 3 April 1903 in Mangaluru, Karnataka, Kamaladevi was the fourth and youngest daughter of her parents.
 Her father, Ananthayya Dhareshwar, was the District Collector of Mangalore, and her mother, Girijabai, from whom she inherited an independent streak, belonged to a land-owning Chitrapur Saraswat brahmana family from coastal Karnataka.
 Kamaladevi's paternal grandmother was well-versed in the ancient Indian epics and puranas, and Girijabai was also well-educated, although mostly home-tutored.
 Together, their presence in the household gave Kamaladevi a firm grounding and provided benchmarks to respect for her intellect as well as her voice, something that she came to be known for in the future.

 Kamaladevi was an exceptional student and also exhibited qualities of determination and courage from an early age.
 Her parents befriended many prominent freedom fighters and intellectuals such as Mahadev Govind Ranade, Gopal Krishna Gokhale, and women leaders like Ramabai Ranade, and Annie Besant.
 This made young Kamaladevi an early enthusiast of the swadeshi nationalist movement.

 She studied about the ancient Sanskrit drama tradition of Kerala - Kutiyattam, from its greatest Guru and authority of Abhinaya, Nātyāchārya Padma Shri Māni Mādhava Chākyār by staying at the Guru's home at Killikkurussimangalam.